IAL 26: The Discovery of Galaxies

 Observations and statistical methods continued to develop through the 19th century and early 20th century---or, as in the old movies, one could say time passed.

-In 1901, Jacobus Kapteyn (1851--1922) relying on statistical methods (descended from those of Herschel) proposed a model of the Milky Way that put the Sun, more or less, in the center of disk-shaped structure of stars that was 10 kpc in diameter and ∼ 2 kpc thick at its thick point (No-453,490).
+In 1901, Jacobus Kapteyn (1851--1922) relying on statistical methods (descended from the star gage method of William Herschel (1738--1822) Herschel) proposed a model of the Milky Way that put the Sun, more or less, in the center of disk-shaped structure of stars that was 10 kpc in diameter and ∼ 2 kpc thick at its thick point (No-453,490).

-By 1922, Kapteyn had revised his model and gave it dimensions of about 17 kpc by 3 kpc with the Sun about 0.65 kpc from the center in the central plane of the disk (No-491).
-For a diagram os his model, see the figure below (local link / general link: milky_way_jacobus_kapteyn.html).
+By 1922, Kapteyn had revised his model and gave it diameter 17 kpc and thickness 3 kpc with the Sun at ∼ 0.65 kpc from the center in the central plane of the disk (No-491).
+For a diagram of his model, see the figure below (local link / general link: milky_way_jacobus_kapteyn.html).

 Kapteyn and other early modelers were fooled by their ignorance of extinction caused by interstellar dust---just as Herschel was.